• Skip to main content

 One of the most common reasons why patients visit walk-in clinics is sports injuries.
 It is important to seek medical care for injuries immediately after they occur, because prolonging treatment can make recovery longer and more complicated – not to mention you will have to endure uncomfortable symptoms for a longer period of time.
 Walk-in clinics can immediately perform X-rays and other imaging tests to get to the root cause of your injury.
 Athletic injuries include soft tissue damage that occurs when you overuse, overwork, or overstretch a muscle, ligament, or tendon.
 It also includes fractures.
 With these conditions, you may have pain, swelling, bruising, or a decrease in flexion or function.
 You may also notice you can’t bear weight or use a particular body part like you normally could.

 Walk-in clinics have equipment to assess your injury, give an accurate diagnosis, and recommend treatment.
-If your injury is severe, you may be instructed to go to an orthopedic doctor or the emergency room.
+If your injury is severe, you may be instructed to go to an orthopedic family medicine provider or the emergency room.
 However, for most mild to moderate injuries, a walk-in clinic is fully equipped to provide treatment.

 Cuts and Wounds